How to Bet on the NBA All-Star Game in IN | Indiana Sports Betting Guide

 BetOnline Indiana Free Bets — $1,000 Sports Betting Bonus + 2 Free Bets on the NBA All-Star Game

 BetOnline has one of the best betting offers in Indiana for NBA All-Star Weekend.
 With a sports betting bonus and two free bets worth up to $25 each, NBA bettors in Indiana will get the most out of their betting experience with BetOnline.
 The sportsbook bonus is strong, rewarding users with a 100% bonus of up to $1000 along with a risk-free players props bet and a free live bet on the NBA All-Star Game.
-BetOnline also offers several markets for the big game including spread, totals, and individual player props.
+BetOnline also offers several markets for the big game including spread, totals, and individual player props, making it one of the best betting apps in Indiana for NBA All-Star Weekend.

 To get your sports betting bonus and free bets in Indiana, click the button below.